Why Your Back Gets Stiff When You Sit

 Why You Are Stiff After Sitting for a While

-Standing up in the morning, or sitting in a chair for too long, can also cause stiffness to your body.
+Standing up in the morning, or sitting in a chair for too long, can also cause stiffness in your body.
 People who suffer from muscle stiffness are most likely to have sprains or strains.

 What Causes Stiffness in Back